7purplebulls/finance-opt-tools/doc/source/tut/getting_started.rst

 	mvo = SimpleMVO(assets, target_return; short_sale=false)

 We now have created a simple MVO model object called "mvo".
-In order to run the optimization we call the :ref:`optimize` function, passing the MVO object as a parameter.
+In order to run the optimization we call the :func:`optimize` function, passing the MVO object as a parameter.
 The printed output represents the optimized weights for the defined assets given their expected returns and covariances.